 Useful Links and Case Studies

-At the link below, there is a series of pages published by MIND, which offer some good advice on dealing with a person suffering from PTSD, and how they can be helped to rejoin society.
+At the link above, there is a series of pages published by MIND, which offer some good advice on dealing with a person suffering from PTSD, and how they can be helped to rejoin society.

-At the link below, there is detailed information that has been published by the UK Government about the Armed Forces Compensation Scheme (AFCS).
+At the link above, there is detailed information that has been published by the UK Government about the Armed Forces Compensation Scheme (AFCS).
 It explains what AFCS is, how it works, and who might be eligible to claim under it.